Server: [NA] Klaipeda

 Ultimate Dimension with the “Enlarged Magic Circle” attribute can expand Heavy Gravity and Raise.
 The slow debuffs from Heavy Gravity and Gravity Pole’s attributes will count for the damage bonus from the “Sage: Maestro of Dimension” attribute.

 Heavy Gravity allows the attributes for Shadow Thorn and Shadow Conjuration to work on flying enemies.
 Said attributes, however, still work on Raise’d enemies provided they were ground-type beforehand.

 - Onmyoji -

 Good synergy.
-The most notable thing is that Firefox Shikigami increases Psychic Pressure’s range and doubles Gravity Pole’s total hit count while switching the property of both skills to fire (in Gravity Pole’s case, it will deal alternating hits of Psychokinesis and Fire property).
+The most notable thing is that one of Firefox Shikigami’s attributes increases Psychic Pressure’s range and doubles Gravity Pole’s total hit count while switching the property of both skills to fire (in Gravity Pole’s case, it will deal alternating hits of Psychokinesis and Fire property) which is essential for Gravity Pole to deal its maximum potential damage.
 Heavy Gravity also allows Toyou to hit flying enemies.